Vyral/sam-levy/_posts/2021-11-19-wishing-you-a-happy-thanksgiving.md

 The 2021 holiday season has officially begun\!
 I hope you are as excited as I am.

-**I’d like to take a moment to express our gratitude to all of you this Thanksgiving**.
+**I’d like to take a moment to express my gratitude to all of you this Thanksgiving**.
 I have met some truly wonderful people, and I'm proud to have helped so many reach their real estate goals over the years.

 I wouldn’t be where I am today without all of your support.

 Enjoy your Thanksgiving dinner—that’s what I plan to do\!

 In the meantime, please don’t hesitate to reach out to me if you have any real estate questions.
-I would be happy to help you.
+I would be happy to help you\!

 Happy Thanksgiving\!